sushiroll4093/clone/Production-Start.md

 sysadmin@dbserver:~$ sudo apt-get install postgresql-9.1
 ```

-N.B., if you're running MacOS X and using the excellent [Homebrew](https://github.com/mxcl/homebrew) tool, then you can just run `brew install postgres`.
+N.B., if you're running MacOS X and using the excellent [Homebrew](https://github.com/mxcl/homebrew) tool, then you can just run `brew install postgresql`.
 Note that you need [Xcode](http://developer.apple.com/tools/xcode/) though.

 Be sure you're running at least Postgres version 9.1.